 If those methods sound too drastic, the SpamCon Foundation offers a more sober and very thorough

-for actively fighting spam.
+list of tips for actively fighting spam.
 There’s also the seasoned, relatively mild-mannered service

 SpamCop, for reporting (and blocking) junk mail.